 Why go through all the extra effort?
 Pumping can be a lot more effective when you learn to combine it with breast massage and hand expression, especially early on.
-One study showed that moms of premature babies who used hands-on pumping increased their milk by an amazing 48%1.
+One study showed that moms of premature babies who used the hands-on pumping method increased their milk by an amazing 48%1.
 Their expressed milk also had higher fat content2 , which supports baby’s brain and nervous system development.
 Hands-on pumping for the double win!

 How do I do it?

 Tip: Use a hands-free pumping bra like the Lansinoh Simple Wishes Bra to free up both hands while you pump.

 - Start by massaging both breasts and nipples to stimulate your milk ejection reflex.
 Having your baby nearby or thinking about your baby may help to get your milk flowing.
 Some mothers look at photos of their baby, watch videos, or even hold a blanket that has baby’s scent to help stimulate this reflex.
 Using heat can also help encourage your let-down and stimulate faster milk flow3.
 Lansinoh’s Therapearl 3-in-1 Breast Therapy packs are a great warm-up for your pumping routine.